jimhigson/oboe.js-dissertation/main/main.md

 }
 ~~~~

+formats tend to grow, not shrink

 Maintaining compatibility with unanticipated format revisions through
 selector languages is easier with JSON than XML.
 The XML metamodel
 contains overlapping representations of equivalent entities which a
-format being refactored is liable to switch between.
+format is liable to switch between when being refactored.
 Each XML element
 has two distinct lists of child nodes, attribute children and node list
 children.
 From one perspective attributes are child nodes of their
 parent element but they can alternatively be considered as data stored